concourse/rfcs/053-configurable-event-store/proposal.md

   external store.
-The reason for accepting a list of `events` (despite `db.Build.SaveEvent` only ever passing in a single event) is because if we want to migrate build events to another `EventStore`, it would be super slow making make a huge number of small `Put` calls when we can do one batch `Put` per Build.
+The reason for accepting a list of `events` (despite `db.Build.SaveEvent` only ever passing in a single event) is because if we want to migrate build events to another `EventStore`, it would be super slow making a huge number of small `Put` calls when we can do one batch `Put` per Build.

 * `Get(build db.Build, requested int, cursor *Key)` fetches events from the `EventStore`, starting from an initial `Key` (which is excluded from the